Geography of Ireland: Headlands

 Malin Head is the most northerly point in Ireland, while Mizen Head is one of the most southern points, hence the term "from Malin to Mizen" (or the reverse) is used for anything applying to the island of Ireland as a whole.
-Carnsore Point is another extreme point of Ireland, being the southeasternmost point of Ireland.
+Carnsore Point is another extreme point of Ireland, being its southeasternmost point.
 Hook Head and the Old Head of Kinsale are two of many headlands along the south coast.
 Loop Head is the headland at which County Clare comes to a point on the west coast of Ireland, with the Atlantic on the north, and the Shannon estuary to the south.
 Hag's Head is another headland further up Clare's north/western coastline, with the Cliffs of Moher along the coastline north of the point.
-Erris Head is the northwesternmost point of Connacht.

 Islands and peninsulas

-Apart from Ireland itself, Achill Island to its northwest is now considered the largest island in the group.
-The island is inhabited, and is connected to the mainland by a bridge.
+Achill Island, off the west coast, is the largest of Ireland's offshore islands.
+Achill is inhabited, and is permanently connected to the mainland by a bridge.
 Some of the next largest islands are the Aran Islands, off the coast of southern Connacht, host to an Irish-speaking community, or Gaeltacht.
 Valentia Island off the Iveragh peninsula is also one of Ireland's larger islands, and is relatively settled, as well as being connected by a bridge at its southeastern end.
-Omey Island, off the coast of Connemara is a tidal island.
+Omey Island, off the coast of Connemara, is a tidal island.

-Some of the best-known peninsulas in Ireland are in County Kerry; the Dingle peninsula, the Iveragh peninsula and the Beara peninsula.
-The Ards peninsula is one of the larger peninsulas outside Kerry.
-The Inishowen peninsula in County Donegal includes Ireland's most northerly point, Malin Head and several important towns including Buncrana on Lough Swilly, Carndonagh and Moville on Lough Foyle.
-Ireland's most northerly land feature is Inishtrahull island, off Malin Head.
-Rockall Island may deserve this honour but its status is disputed, being claimed by the United Kingdom, Republic of Ireland, Denmark (for the Faroe Islands) and Iceland.
+Some of the best-known peninsulas in Ireland are in Counties Cork and Kerry: the Dingle peninsula, the Iveragh peninsula and the Beara peninsula.
+Other promontories outside the southwest include the Fanad (Fannet Head), Mullet Peninsula, the Old Head of Kinsale, Hook Head, Howth Head and the Cooley Peninsula.
+The Inishowen peninsula in County Donegal includes Ireland's most northerly point, Malin Head, and several towns, including Buncrana on Lough Swilly, Carndonagh and Moville on Lough Foyle.

+Ireland's most northerly undisputed land feature is Inishtrahull island, off Malin Head.
+Rockall Island lies farther north but its status is disputed, being claimed by the United Kingdom, Republic of Ireland, Denmark (on behalf of the Faroe Islands) and Iceland.
 The most southerly point is the Fastnet Rock.

-The Hebrides off Scotland and Anglesey off Wales were grouped with Ireland ("Hibernia") by the Greco-Roman geographer Ptolemy, but this is no longer common.
+The Hebrides off Scotland and Anglesey off Wales were grouped with Ireland ("Hibernia") by the Greco-Roman geographer Ptolemy.